MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystemWatcher.md

 ### initWithFilters
 `- (nullable instancetype)initWithFilters:(nonnull NSArray<NSObject<MCDRemoteSystemFilter>*>*)filters;`

-TODO
+Returns an MCDRemoteSystemWatcher object initialized with filters.

 #### Parameters
+* `filters`

-* `filters` An array of filters to use in the device discovery process.
+An array of filters to use in the device discovery process.

 #### Returns
 A new instance of this class with the given discovery filters applied.